DrDongSi/Ca-Backbone-Prediction/README.md

 Another optional flag `-c` can be set if you don't want to re-predict protein maps for which all/part of the results are already available in the output path.
 If set only prediction steps for which the results are not there yet are executed.

+Another optional flag `-b` can be set if you want to keep mrc files for debugging purposes.
+Note: This will take up a lot more memory.

 An example command to execute the prediction could therefore be the following.

 `python main.py INPUT_PATH OUTPUT_PATH -t THRESHOLD_FILE`